 - Identify the goal.
 This achievable goal aligns, the forward-looking problem is understood, business stakeholders are involved, and agree to the value.

 - Define S.M.A.R.T. actions.
 The objectives are the measurable actions to achieve the defined goal.
-The acronym SMART means Specific, Measurable, Attainable, Realistic, and Time-bound.
+SMART acronym means Specific, Measurable, Attainable, Realistic, and Time-bound.
 This definition of objectives allows others to understand the expectations and resources required.

 - Gather relevant information.
 This step includes identifying your strengths, weaknesses, opportunities, courses of action, alternatives, and timeline.